 When do Kittens Open Their Eyes?

 Congratulations on the kittens!
 As you know, kittens are born with their eyes closed.
-They usually open when the kittens are between 8-14 days old.
+They usually open when the kittens are between 8 and 14-days-old.
 The eyes will stay blue for 2 more weeks.
-If you notice any swelling/bulging under the eyelids, you should open them gently with a cotton ball dampened with warm water (DO NOT use Q-tips).
+If you notice any swelling or bulging under the eyelids, you should open them gently with a cotton ball dampened with warm water (DO NOT use Q-tips).
 If you see pus dripping from the eyes, it is probably an infection and the kittens should see a vet.
 If the eyes remain shut after 14 days, your vet should look at them.
 Other things to look for:

 Handling a Kitten's Umbilical Cord